munshaw/my-systems-old/Workstation.md

 # Added `rootflags=subvol=@` to kernel options.
 ```

-Upon rebooting, press Ctrl-Alt-F2 and create `/home/<username>` directory.
+Upon rebooting, press Ctrl-Alt-F2 and create a `/home/<username>` directory.
 Now we can create backups in timeshift.

 ## Settings related to the server